antononcube/RakuForPrediction-blog/Articles/Monadic-programming-examples.md

 ## Setup

-Here are loaded packages used in this notebook:
+Here are loaded packages used in this document (notebook):

 ```raku